HussamUmer/transunet-lite/README.md

 - **Rigorous** enough for reviewers,
 - **Modular** enough to plug in new architectures.

-Once the code and docs are polished, these results form a **credible, defensible basis for a conference or journal submission** on efficient TransUNet-style medical segmentation — especially when combined with your full training logs, visualizations, and released checkpoints. 🩺⚡
+Once the code and docs are polished, these results form a **credible, defensible basis for a conference or journal submission** on efficient TransUNet-style medical segmentation — especially when combined with my full training logs, visualizations, and released checkpoints. 🩺⚡